TRomesh/edgedb-pokemon/README.md

 $ npm run dev
 ```

-You can test the REST API using Postman or CURL
+You can test the REST API using Postman or CURL on http://localhost:3000 (default url)